 In 2019 we were awarded the Food for Life silver award for the third year running for our main outlet OneZone at Frenchay.
 This provides independent endorsement that we are taking steps to improve the food we serve, using fresh ingredients which are free from trans fats, harmful additives and GM, and better for animal welfare.
 The award shows that we are meeting demands for traceable, sustainable, healthy food.

 In addition to the food we buy and serve, UWE Bristol Hospitality aims to embed sustainability in how it operates:

-- Used coffee grounds are given away in Student Union shops and used on our own grounds
+- Used coffee grounds given away in Student Union shops and used on our own grounds as a fertiliser.

 - Increases in effective storage and accurate planning resulting in reduction of food waste in line with our target of 20% reduction by 2020 (2012 base).

-- Sale of bamboo reusable mugs at cost for £4 in all cafes to encourage use of reusable cups rather than single use disposable ones, with the added incentive of 10p off hot drinks if you bring your own cup.
+- Sale of bamboo reusable mugs at cost in all cafes to encourage use of reusable cups rather than single use disposable ones, with the added incentive of 20p extra charge on hot drinks if you haven't got a cup.